Stock market today: Wall Street drops as its September slump gets even worse

 Besides the threats of higher interest rates for longer and a possible federal shutdown, Wall Street is also contending with higher oil prices, shaky economies around the world, a strike by U.S. auto workers that could put more upward pressure on inflation and a resumption of U.S. student-loan repayments that could dent spending by households.

-On Wall Street, the vast majority of stocks were falling, including 90% of those within the S&P 500.
+On Wall Street, the vast majority of stocks were falling, including more than 80% of those within the S&P 500.

 Stocks were also falling in markets abroad, with indexes lower across Asia and much of Europe.